Empirical Bayesian Multi-Bandit Learning: Problem Formulation

 We consider a contextual bandit problem with $N$ bandit instances, each associated with $K$ arms.
 The decision-making process unfolds over $n$ time steps.
 At each time step $t$, a new individual with a $d$-dimension context vector $\mathbf{x}_t$ arrives at one of the $N$ bandit instances, determined by a random variable $Z_t$ that follows a categorical distribution with probabilities $p_j$ for $j \in [N]$.
 The context is drawn from an unknown distribution $\mathbb{P}(\mathbf{x})$.
 Based on this context vector and historical information, the agent chooses an arm from the $K$ available arms of the selected bandit.
 The reward $y_{k, j, t}$ corresponding to the chosen arm is then obtained.
 We assume that the reward is linearly structured, that is, the reward for pulling arm $k$ at time $t$ in instance $j$ is given by

 where $\boldsymbol{\beta}_{k,j} \in \mathbb{R}^d$ is the unknown parameter vector for arm $k$ in instance $j$, and $\epsilon_{k,j,t}$ is the noise term, which follows a normal distribution with zero mean and standard deviation $\sigma_k$, i.e., $\epsilon_{k,j,t} \sim \mathcal{N}(0, \sigma_k^2)$.
-Herein, we acount for the heteroscedasticity of arm-specific noise.
-In the experiment, the noise variance of each individual arm is estimated exclusively using the data collected by that arm itself, thereby ensuring the independence between different arms.
+Herein, we account for the heteroscedasticity of arm-specific noise.
+In the experiments, the noise variance of each individual arm is estimated exclusively using the data collected by that arm itself, thereby ensuring the independence between different arms.

-Following the setting in \cite{xu2021learning}, we consider that individuals arrive at different bandit instances with varying probabilities.
-These arrival probabilities determine the amount of samples that each bandit instance receives.
+Following the setting in \cite{xu2025multitask}, we consider that individuals arrive at different bandit instances with varying probabilities.
+These arrival probabilities determine the number of samples that each bandit instance receives.
 We consider the following two different settings: \begin{itemize} \item Data-balanced setting: The arrival probabilities $p_j$ are approximately equal for all bandit instances $j$.
 Therefore, each bandit receives a similar number of arrivals over time. \item Data-poor setting: One or more bandit instances have significantly lower arrival probabilities compared to others.
 This setting is particularly useful for evaluating the algorithm's ability to handle cold start problems and leverage multi-task learning to improve efficiency. \end{itemize}

 To enable joint learning across the $N$ bandit instances, we impose a structured prior on the parameters $\boldsymbol{\beta}_{k,j}$ associated with each arm $k$ in bandit instance $j$.
 Specifically, we assume that the parameters $\boldsymbol{\beta}_{k,j}$ follow a normal distribution centered around a shared parameter vector $\boldsymbol{\beta}_{k0}$: